neelanchaljoshi/neelanchaljoshi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://www.mps.mpg.de/'>Max Planck Institute for Solar System Research</a>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>BT1.E1.103</p>
+    <p>Max Planck Institute for Solar System Research</p>
+    <p>Justus-von-Liebig-Weg 3</p>
+    <p>Goettingen, Niedersachsen 37075</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a PhD student at the MPI for Solar System Research in Goettingen.
+Before this, I did my Bachelors in Electrical and Electronics Engineering with a Masters in Physics from [BITS Pilani](https://www.bits-pilani.ac.in/), India.
+Being an Army brat, I have never lived in a place for more than two years.
+Still, my current "home base" is Dehradun, a small city on the foothills of the Himalayas.

+I am interested in studying the newly discovered inertial modes of oscillations in the sun.
+Inertial modes are low-frequency large scale oscillations that allow us to study porperties deep in the solar interior.
+More specifically, I am using a method called Local Correlation Tracking to measure flows on the surface of the sun, and looking for signatures of these inertial modes in the flow data.
+Additionally I am also interested in machine learning and big data applications in astronomy.
+Astronomy has seen an unprecedented amount of data being generated in the last decade and this allows machine learning to solve some very challenging problems in the field.

+When I am not busy scratching my head about science, you can find me playing some sport or the other, quizzing, or watching any movie/series I can get my hands on :)

+This website is currently under construction.
+Your patience is much appreciated.